zydou/arti/doc/dev/notes/authcert-in-consensus.md

 ## Basic conclusion

-Each authcert within a netstatus will be represented as a newtype around a `String`, which is the authcert document (iincluding its intro item, all signatures, and trailing newline).
+Each authcert within a netstatus will be represented as a newtype around a `String`, which is the authcert document (including its intro item, all signatures, and trailing newline).

 This newtype will be transparently accessible - `.as_str()` will be